juxor/afaq/markdown/biblio.md

 Industrial Organisation 1917-1921**, University of Pittsburgh Press, London, 1984.

-Richardson, Al (Ed.), **In defence of the Russian revolution: a selection of Bolshevik writings, 1917-1923**, Porcupine Press, London, 1995.
+Richardson, Al (ed.), **In defence of the Russian revolution: a selection of Bolshevik writings, 1917-1923**, Porcupine Press, London, 1995.

 Ricardo, David, **The Principles of Political Economy and Taxation**, J.M.